American-Institutes-for-Research/data-story-template/doc-site-src/docs/features/link-on-top.md

 ---
-sidebar_label: Add a link on top
+sidebar_label: Add or edit links on top
 sidebar_position: 1
 ---

-# Add a link to the top navigation
+# Links in the top navigation

 When the page is scrolled down, a top navigation will appear.
 The links in the top navigation are page anchors.
 When one is clicked, the page can scroll to an element’s position that you’ve specified.